Apidcloud/RecorderTest/README.md

 `$ ffmpeg -r 30 -f image2 -s 1920x1080 -i frame%04d.bmp  -i audio_output.wav -shortest -vcodec libx264 -crf 25  -pix_fmt yuv420p _video.mp4`

 By default, the name of the (presumably longer) audio file will be `audio_output.wav`.
 The video is cutoff when the images/frames end through the flag `-shortest` to make sure the audio matches correctly.

+#### Audio Recording limitation in WebGL
+Unity3D relies on multiple threads to handle audio and mixing.
+Unfortunately, since WebGL platform does not support threads, the Audio API is limited and doesn't support `OnAudioFilterRead`, which is used (e.g., in standalone versions) to get the audio data while it is playing in runtime.
+More on this [here](https://docs.unity3d.com/Manual/webgl-audio.html).